List of Spider-Man: The Animated Series characters: Big Wheel

-The Big Wheel (voiced by Michael Des Barres) appeared in episode named "Rocket Racer"; his real name is Jackson Weele.
-Weele is the head of a band of high-tech thieves, whose technology is stolen by the Rocket Racer, so Weele goes after Rocket Racer.
+The Big Wheel (voiced by Michael Des Barres) is Jackson Weele, the head of a band of high-tech thieves, whose technology is stolen by the Rocket Racer.
+Weele goes after Rocket Racer.
 It takes the combined power of Spider-Man and the Rocket Racer to stop the Big Wheel and put him behind bars.

 Carnage

-The creation of Carnage was orchestrated by Dormammu.
-The Venom symbiote had previously been launched into space aboard a probe by Spider-Man, but, learning that it was on the verge of asexually reproducing, Dormammu had Baron Mordo bring the probe back to Earth.
+Carnage is a symbiote who is the offspring of Venom.
 When the recently arrested Cletus Kasady (voiced by Scott Cleverdon) witnessed Brock's reunion with his symbiote, he was soon offered the chance to merge with the symbiote's spawn.
 Becoming Carnage, he was sent out to capture enough "life energy" from human beings to provide Dormammu the strength to enter our world.
 Because of the degree of censorship placed on the show, this version of Carnage is less violent than his appearances in the comics, merely draining life from his victims rather than killing them outright.
 He was eventually defeated by Spider-Man, Iron Man, and Venom, as he, Venom and Dormammu were sent hurling through a dimensional vortex.

 In the series finale, the Carnage symbiote emerged from a dimensional portal into an alternate reality, and bonded with the emotionally-unstable Peter Parker of that world.
 The joining of the two created the insane Spider-Carnage, who was threatening to destroy all of reality, using an invention that combined the dimensional warp generator and an enormous bomb.
 The real Peter Parker, assisted by several other Spider-Men from other universes, were able to convince Spider-Carnage to fight off the symbiote.
 This was done by bringing in Peter's Uncle Ben from a reality where he was not murdered.
 Peter knew the symbiote was influencing Spider-Carnage to commit this genocide, since they were in fact the same person and Peter could never kill another human being.
 Uncle Ben was able to convince Spider-Carnage he could still be a hero as long as he had the courage to reject the symbiote.
 However, the Carnage symbiote was too powerfully bonded and despite Spider-Carnage's best efforts, he could not get rid of it, so he threw himself into a dangerously unstable warp hole where he was killed by vaporization.

-Unlike the unpredictable-but-somewhat-sane Venom, Carnage is thoroughly insane, and revels in chaos and destruction, taking lives at whim and without discrimination.
-Venom, on the other hand, usually safeguards innocent lives, possibly as a side effect of bonding with the sane human Eddie Brock.

-Robotic replicas of Carnage and Venom appear in "The Haunting of Mary Jane".